Katipunan: Formation

-The rise of the Katipunan signalled the end of the crusade to secure reforms from Spain by means of a peaceful campaign.
-The Propaganda Movement led by Rizal, del Pilar, Jaena and others had failed its mission; hence, Bonifacio started the militant movement for independence.

 Organization

 Administration

 The Katipunan was governed by the Supreme Council (Tagalog: Kataas-taasang Sanggunian).
 The first Supreme Council of the Katipunan was formed around August 1892, a month after the founding of the society.
 The Supreme Council was headed by an elected president (pangulo), followed by the secretary/secretaries (kalihim), the treasurer (tagaingat-yaman) and the fiscal (tagausig).
 The Supreme Council also had its councilors (kasangguni); the number varied through presidencies.
 To distinguish from presidents of lower sanggunian or councils (below), the president of the Supreme Council was called the Supreme President (Tagalog: Kataas-taasang Pangulo; Spanish: Presidente Supremo).

-At the outbreak of the 1896 Revolution, the Council was further reorganized into a 'cabinet' which the Katipunan regarded as a genuine revolutionary government, de facto and de jure.
+At the outbreak of the 1896 Revolution, the council was further reorganized into a 'cabinet' which the Katipunan regarded as a genuine revolutionary government, de facto and de jure.

 In each province where there were Katipunan members, a provincial council called Sangguniang Bayan was established and in each town was an organized popular council called Sangguniang Balangay.
 Each bayan and balangay had its own set of elected officials: pangulo (president); kalihim (secretary); tagausig (fiscal); tagaingat-yaman (treasurer); pangalawang pangulo (vice president); pangalawang kalihim (vice secretary); mga kasangguni (councilors); mabalasig (terrible brother); taliba (guard); maniningil (collector/auditor); tagapamahala ng basahan ng bayan (custodian of the people's library); tagapangasiwa (administrator); manunulat (clerk); tagatulong sa pagsulat (assistant clerk); tagalaan (warden) and tagalibot (patroller).
 Each balangay was given a chance to expand their own spheres of influence through the triangle system in order to elevate their status to Sangguniang Bayan.
-Every balangay that did not gain Sangguniang Bayan status were dissolved and annexed by greater provincial or popular councils.
+Every balangay that did not gain Sangguniang Bayan status was dissolved and annexed by greater provincial or popular councils.

 The towns/cities which supported the Katipunan cause were given symbolic names, such as Magdiwang (to celebrate) for Noveleta; Magdalo (to come) for Kawit; Magwagi (to win) for Naic; Magtagumpay (to succeed) for Maragondon; Walangtinag (never-diminished) for Indang and Haligue (wall) for Imus–all are in the province of Cavite.

 Within the society functioned a secret chamber, called Camara Reina, which was presided over by Bonifacio, Jacinto and Pío Valenzuela.
 This mysterious chamber passed judgment upon those who had betrayed their oath and those accused of certain offenses penalized by Katipunan laws.
 Every katipunero stood in fearful awe of this chamber.
 According to José P. Santos, throughout the existence of the secret chamber, about five katipuneros were convicted and sentenced to die by it.
 The death sentence was handed down in the figure of a cup with a serpent coiled around it.